caseyegan/digitalframeworks/Assignment2.md

 Since I am only looking for a single data value and the Census provided it, it doesn't appear that I need to locate any additional information, or that any information is missing.

 As presented, the data uses the methodology described by the Census and uses the equation it provides to arrive at the value.

+While the Census, doesn't allow a link to a specific data set, [here](https://www2.census.gov/programs-surveys/popest/technical-documentation/methodology/2010-2017/2017-natstcopr-meth.pdf) is a link to the methodology.

 Best,
 Casey Egan